dbt-labs/docs.getdbt.com/website/docs/docs/get-started/pip-install.md

 ```
 ### Upgrade or downgrade dbt Core versions

+You can upgrade or downgrade versions of dbt Core by using an upgrade command on the Command line (CLI).
+For more information, see [Best practices for upgrading in Core versions](/docs/dbt-versions/core#best-practices-for-upgrading).

-To upgrade dbt to its latest version, use:
+To upgrade dbt to the latest version:

 ```
 pip install --upgrade dbt-core